Looking for veterinary services in Lake Oswego?

 - Gastrointestinal diabetes

 - Lower urinary tract disease

 What to expect from an acupuncture visit:

-Your first appointment with Dr. Duggan will be an hour long, and she’ll go over your pet’s medical history and health concerns.
-She will examine your pet with both Western and Chinese medicine techniques and start a plan for treatment.
+Your first appointment with the doctor will be an hour long, and they’ll go over your pet’s medical history and health concerns.
+They will examine your pet with both Western and Chinese medicine techniques and start a plan for treatment.
 We may need additional Western medical testing to help guide our acupuncture to ensure that we have the safest and most effective plan possible.

 Like humans, animal responses to acupuncture can vary.

 Most pets are very tolerant of the needles, but it can take a little while for them to get used to the idea, especially for some of the points around the head and feet.
 As endorphins are released, many will become very relaxed and come to enjoy their visits!

 Most conditions require three to four weekly treatments to resolve the issue.
 For chronic health conditions, we can then drop this frequency to maintain your pet’s improved health.

 A day or two after treatment, older pets especially may feel a little more tired before they feel better.